check-spelling-sandbox/materialize/doc/developer/guide-changes.md

 Why, then, did we write our own guide?
 The biggest reason was to allow our engineering practices to evolve independently.
 Has this guide skewed with reality?
 Then please submit a PR to update it!
-Frustated with something about our engineering process?
+Frustrated with something about our engineering process?
 Then submit a PR with your proposed fix and ask for feedback!